/>

 More Details

-In general, the SyncUp watch has similar functionality to what you'd find on a normal smartwatch.
+In general, the SyncUp watch has similar functionality to that of a regular smartwatch.
 It includes a camera, and your child can use the device to send and receive messages.
-With the task manager, a parent can add chores or other tasks for their child to focus on after school.
+With the task manager, a parent can add chores or other tasks for their child to focus on after school, along with real-time location tracking.

 The interface is playful and easy for a child to use and includes a"School Mode" that disables extra features during class time to limit distraction.